code-and-effect/effective_test_bot/README.md

 Make sure everything actually works.

-## Rails System Tests
+## effective_test_bot 1.0

-This is the 'Rails System Test' branch of effective_test_bot.
+This is the 1.0 series of effective_test_bot.

 This requires Rails 5.1+

 Please check out [Effective TestBot Capybara-Webkit branch](https://github.com/code-and-effect/effective_test_bot/tree/capybara-webit) for more information using this gem with Capybara Webkit and Rails < 5.1.

-This is now targetting and tested on Rails 6.0.0.rc1 but I think Rails 5.2 is fine too.
+This works with Rails 6.0.0.rc1 and parallelization.

+See [effective_website](https://github.com/code-and-effect/effective_website) for a working rails website example that uses effective_test_bot.

 ## Getting Started